Frequently Asked Questions

 You may also consider utilizing NetTutor through Canvas.
 More information is available on the Student Online Learning Support and Services webpage.

-Our tutors can help with any stage of the writing process: gathering ideas, organizing thinking, writing a rough draft, or polishing a final draft.
+SCAA writing tutors can help with any stage of the writing process: gathering ideas, organizing thinking, writing a rough draft, or polishing a final draft.
 We recommend that you come in at least three to four days before a due date.
-Coming in the day before or the day of will not be nearly as productive.
+Coming in the day before or the day of may not be as productive.

 Yes, we can—however, our tutors' interpretation of the prompt may be different from your professor's.
 We may recommend clarifying with your professor if there are any doubts about their requirements.